 Everyone wants honest employees who have beliefs and ethics similar to those of the company in order to create an ethical corporate culture.
 This includes the understanding that fraud and misconduct are not only undesirable, but that employees have a duty to report them to protect the company.

-When companies invest in reporting channels and internal measures to prevent workplace fraud, it becomes harder for employees to commit fraud, as they know that they are being watched and there are fewer chances for the fraudulent act to take place and remain unnoticed.
-In 2008, the weapon of choice when it came to reporting issues of internal workplace fraud or misconduct was the use of tips/ complaints from employees, vendors, customers or another source that had information regarding the activity.
+When companies invest in reporting channels and internal measures to prevent workplace fraud, it becomes harder for employees to commit fraud, as they know that they are being watched and there are fewer chances for fraud to take place and escape notice.
+The weapon of choice when it comes to reporting issues of internal workplace fraud or misconduct is the anonymous hotline for employees, vendors, customers or anyone who has information.

-Another option is to send e-mails to i-Sight.
+Some case management solutions also allow users to email cases directly into the system.
 Many teams that work outside of an investigative case management system use e-mail extensively.
 Those working on an investigation send e-mails into a shared folder.
 Here, messages are collected and reviewed before being acted upon.

-Since i-Sight is web-based, users record new cases in a web form.
+Since i-Sight is web-based, users can also record new cases in a web form.
 This can take the form of a referral form that is place on a company’s intranet, website or portal.
 This simplifies the collection of both internal and external referrals and tips.
-All of these options are flexibile and easy to implement in order to better manage incoming tips and the investigation process. i-Sight then makes it easier for your investigations team to manage cases, proiritize cases based on risk, identify repeat offenders and track trends based on the nature of the allegation. i-Sight provides you with the following benefits:
+All of these options are flexible and easy to implement in order to better manage incoming tips and the investigation process. i-Sight then makes it easier for your investigations team to manage cases, prioritize cases based on risk, identify repeat offenders and track trends based on the nature of the allegation.

 - Meet regulatory and legal guidelines